AbcSxyZ/garbage_malloc/README.md

   str2 = MALLOC(sizeof(char) * 9);

   if (!str || !str2)
-    exit(-1);    // Will exit without any leaks a destructor }
+    exit(-1);    // Will exit without any leaks with a destructor }
 ```